fleschutz/PowerShell/Docs/new-zipfile.md

 ## new-zipfile.ps1 - Creates a new .ZIP file from a folder (including subfolders)

-This script creates a new .ZIP file from a folder (including subfolders).
+This PowerShell script creates a new .ZIP file from a folder (including subfolders).

 ## Parameters
 ```powershell